-We ranked below Oxford and ARU in the ethical investments ranking
+We came below Oxford and ARU in the ethical investments ranking

 Cambridge University has ranked 58th on the People and Planet's Green Table, after scoring just 15 out of 100 in the 'ethical investments ranking'.

-Cambridge's poor performance can, in part, be attributed to the Paradise Papers leak, which revealed both colleges and the university as a whole made secret million pound investments in offshore funds and fossil fuel extraction companies, including Royal Dutch Shell.
+Cambridge's poor performance can in part be attributed to the Paradise Papers leak, which revealed that both colleges and the university made secret multi-million pound investments in offshore funds and fossil fuel extraction companies, including Royal Dutch Shell.

 Perhaps most worrying for the university is its 10 out of 100 score for the Workers' Rights metric, placing it far behind Oxford, which scored 35 in the same category.
 Given many questions are being asked about the size of Vice Chancellors pay packet, the fact ordinary staff members hold comparatively poor rights is sure to raise eyebrows.